marko-tuononen/fullstackopen/README.md

 # fullstackopen
-Exercises for the Full Stack Open 2021 course.
+Tasks for the Full Stack Open 2021 course.